This profile has been superseded by the 2019 version, which is available here.

 Distribution and ownership

-Casuarina forests are found in all of Australia’s states and territories (Map 1).
-A total of 0.6 million hectares (44 per cent) of the Casuarina forest type is in New South Wales and 0.3 million hectares (23 per cent) are in Queensland.
+The Mangrove forest type is found in all mainland states and the Northern Territory (Map 1).
+A total of 0.4 million hectares (48 per cent) are found in Queensland and 0.3 million hectares (37 per cent) are in the Northern Territory.

 Open a high-resolution version of Map 1 that can be saved as a PNG file